 There is no denying Yorkshire is a large place with so many opportunities and things to see and do.
-Yorkshire is home to some of England’s best waterfalls, hikes and even peaks.
-But that isn’t all Yorkshire has to offer, there is, of course, beaches and wonderful seaside towns and villages.
+Yorkshire is home to some of England’s best waterfalls, hikes, and even peaks.
+But that isn’t all Yorkshire has to offer, there are, of course, beaches and wonderful seaside towns and villages.

 Something we loved as children were to hop in the car and drive to the nearest seaside, more often than not it was Scarborough for us.
 We would go for the entire day from early morning and leave just before everything was about to shut.
 We would happily spend hours playing in the sea, playing in the arcades or just walking up and down the seafront.

 Something that is also really fun to do is go see some of the old-style villages and towns which are both stunning and picturesque and more often than not have a cheeky sweet shop for a treat.

 If you are looking for the perfect day out with fun, sea and sand along with good food here are our 9 best beaches in Yorkshire.

 Sandsend is quiet and sleepy but offers stunning views of the ocean and behind at Whitby Abbey.
 Located a short 15-minute drive from Whitby Abbey you can find this beautiful little village.
 The sand and sea, run along from the small village to Whitby itself, you can walk along the beach and it would take you roughly 1 1/2 hours.

 If you are looking to make the most of your time on the coast you can look at stopping in Whitby for the night before going back home.
 There is plenty to do and plenty of lovely walks in and around Whitby.

 The beach itself is popular with visitors for fossil hunting, walkers and beachgoers.
 In the summer months, you will find a section of the beach zoned off for swimming.
 This is also a popular place for fishermen to come and catch fresh fish for the day.